Welcome to today's edition of the Rush 24-7 podcast.

 The second team had to be expert on all the rituals of the ACLU.

-you Not that the Obama administration have any problems with either of those.
+Not that the Obama administration had any problems with either of those, but they still wanted outside help.

-That team was set to meet aboard a Navy ship, most likely the aircraft carrier Carl Vinson, in the North Arabian Sea.
+That team was set to meet aboard a Navy ship, most likely the aircraft carrier Carl Vinson in the North Arabian Sea.

-They did not want to interrogate bin Laden in any nation's territory.
+It is clear, I say this again, they did not want to interrogate bin Laden in any nation's territory.

 Bin Laden would need the lawyers.